 - 1.1.
-This report provides details of the proposed new residents parking policy which has been developed from the County Councils own Operational Parking Policy. - 1.2.
-The Council have provided agency support to Hampshire County Council for Traffic management for over 30 years with the level of responsibility diminishing through various revised Agency Agreements over recent years. - 1.3.
-In 2002 The Council entered into a further agency Agreement to deliver Civil Enforcement, and has continued to deliver this service alongside the Traffic Management Function. - 1.4.
-In February 2019 Cabinet approved the Council entering into new amended Agency Agreements with Hampshire County Council for both Civil Parking Enforcement (CPE) and Traffic management (TM) these commence from 1st April 2020. - 1.5.
-As part of these agency agreements the council must operate within the Hampshire County Council Operational Parking Policy. - 1.6.
-The Hampshire County Council Policy allows Rushmoor Borough Council to develop its own local policies to facilitate local needs. - 1.7.
-The Councils Traffic and Parking Management Teams have worked together in developing the Local Operational Policy for Residents Parking Schemes (Appendices A). - 1.8.
-Both the County Council's and the Proposed Rushmoor Borough Council's operational policies follow national policies set out within the Road Traffic Regulations Act 1984.
+The Council have provided agency support to Hampshire County Council for Traffic management for over 30 years with the level of responsibility diminishing through various revised Agency Agreements over recent years. - 1.2.
+In 2002 The Council entered into a further agency Agreement to deliver Civil Enforcement and has continued to deliver this service alongside the Traffic Management Function.

+- 1.3.
+In February 2019 Cabinet approved the Council entering into new amended Agency Agreements with Hampshire County Council for both Civil Parking Enforcement (CPE) and Traffic management (TM) these commence from 1st April 2020. - 1.4.
+As part of these agency agreements the council must operate within the Hampshire County Council Operational Parking Policy. - 1.5.
+The Hampshire County Council Policy allows Rushmoor Borough Council to develop its own local policies to facilitate local needs. - 1.6.
+The Council's Traffic and Parking Management Teams have worked together in developing the Local Policy for Residents Parking Schemes (Appendices A). - 1.7.
+Both the County Council's and the Proposed Rushmoor Borough Council's policies follow national policies set out within the Road Traffic Regulations Act 1984.